alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

    net.corda.core.identity.AbstractParty;

 8. Open cordapp-template-java > contracts > src.main.java.com.template.contracts > ContractState.java
-   and substitute the entire code starting from "public class ContractState ..." with the code in the class BirthCertificateIssueContract.java at the path PythonScripts/BirthCertificateIssue/BirthCertificateIssueContract.java
+   and substitute the code starting from "public class ContractState ..." with the code in the class BirthCertificateIssueContract.java at the path PythonScripts/BirthCertificateIssue/BirthCertificateIssueContract.java

 9. Rename the class ContractState.java in BirthCertificateIssueContract.java